 7. answers to common interview questions

-There is certain information all potential employers want to know about you as a candidate.
+During the interview process, there is information all potential employers want to know about you as a candidate.
 This is why you can expect to hear some common questions in most job interviews.
-Be prepared to answer these (or very similar) questions.
+Be prepared to answer these or similar questions.
+Here are some interview questions and how you can answer them.

 8. tell me about yourself